Chase Sapphire Preferred: Get The Most Value For Your Travel Rewards

 Direct Access to Human Customer Service

 And finally, I have little patience for unhelpful customer service that can only be reached through a phone tree.
 Sapphire Preferred customers receive direct access to an expert team of representatives without having to dial “#” or “0”.
 I use this feature rarely, but I have been impressed each time.

 Let's sum it all up.

 - Great Sign-up bonus.
 40,000 points that can be transferred to airlines and hotels, or used for $500 worth of travel booked through Chase.

 - Bonus points for spending.
 Earn double points on travel and dining, and even more points when you make purchases through their Ultimate Rewards shopping portal.

 - No foreign transaction fees.
 Feel free to leave the country without being hit with this useless fee.

 - Annual fee.
-While there is no fee the first year, the subsequent $95 annual fee is significant.
+While the fee is $0 the first year, the subsequent $95 annual fee is significant.